Neural Configuration-Space Barriers for Manipulation Planning and Control: Evaluation

-Next, we present our evaluation of the proposed DR-CBF-QP formulation for safe control synthesis on a planar robot.
+Next, we present our evaluation of the DR-CBF-QP formulation for safe control synthesis on a planar robot.

-\textbf{Setup:} The controllers are evaluated in both static (Fig.~\ref{fig:2d_example_illustrate}) and dynamic environments (Fig.~\ref{fig:robot_arm_safe_control}).
-In both settings, point cloud data of the obstacle surfaces is provided to the robot.
-For dynamic environments, obstacle velocities are sampled from a normal distribution, \(v \sim \mathcal{N}(0.5, 0.1)\) m/s, while the robot is provided with a nominal velocity of \(v = 0.5\) m/s for control synthesis.
-Each controller is evaluated for $500$ random trials in both static and dynamic environments.

-In both scenarios, the objective is to track the bubble-CDF planned trajectory \(\gamma\) (Fig.~\ref{fig:2d_example_illustrate}) while avoiding collisions.
+\textbf{Setup:} Controllers are tested in both static (Fig.~\ref{fig:2d_example_illustrate}) and dynamic environments (Fig.~\ref{fig:robot_arm_safe_control}) using point-cloud observations.
+For dynamic settings, obstacle velocities are sampled as $v \sim \mathcal{N}(0.5,0.1)$\,m/s, while the robot assumes a nominal velocity of $0.5$\,m/s for control synthesis.
+Each controller is evaluated over 500 random trials for both environment types.
+The task is to track the bubble-CDF trajectory $\gamma$ while avoiding collisions.

-\textbf{Results and Discussion:} Table~\ref{tab:2dof_control_results} presents the control performance across static and dynamic environments.
-The proposed DR-CBF-QP formulation achieves a $100\%$ success rate in static environments and high success rate (\(99.2\%\)) in dynamic environments, outperforming both the PD controller and the standard CBF-QP approach.
-The PD controller, designed solely for trajectory tracking without obstacle avoidance, exhibits the lowest success rates in both static and dynamic environments.
-The baseline CBF-QP shows good performance in static scenarios, but its success rate significantly deteriorates in dynamic environments (\(63.8\%\)).
-We attribute this degradation to disregarding uncertainties in dynamic obstacle velocities.

-While the DR-CBF-QP formulation demonstrates higher tracking errors compared to the baselines, this trade-off reflects its emphasis on maintaining safety.
-The method adjusts the robot's trajectory to prioritize collision avoidance, especially in dynamic environments where safety margins must adapt to uncertainties in obstacle motion and CDF estimates.

-Qualitatively, the defensive maneuvers and adaptability of the DR-CBF-QP formulation are evident in Fig.~\ref{fig:robot_arm_safe_control}.
-In dynamic environments, the robot effectively adjusts its trajectory to avoid collisions, as shown in Fig.~\ref{fig:3b}, where it performs a defensive maneuver to bypass a moving obstacle.
-Subsequently, it resumes tracking the planned trajectory (Fig.~\ref{fig:3c}) and successfully reaches the goal configuration (Fig.~\ref{fig:3d}).
+\textbf{Results:} Table~\ref{tab:2dof_control_results} summarizes the control performance.
+DR-CBF-QP attains perfect success in static environments and $99.2\%$ success in dynamic settings, outperforming PD, standard CBF-QP, and MPPI.

+The PD controller, designed only for tracking, performs poorly in both scenarios.
+While CBF-QP performs well in static environments, its success rate drops sharply under dynamic conditions ($63.8\%$), as it does not account for obstacle-velocity uncertainty.
+MPPI achieves slightly higher success rates compared to CBF QP, as it optimizes over a receding horizon and can anticipate future states.
+However, it still does not account for uncertainty, which limits its performance in dynamic environments.

+DR-CBF-QP exhibits higher tracking error than the baselines, reflecting a deliberate prioritization of safety: the controller modifies the trajectory as necessary to preserve collision margins, particularly under dynamic uncertainty.
+Qualitative results in Fig.~\ref{fig:robot_arm_safe_control} show the robot executing defensive maneuvers (Fig.~\ref{fig:3b}) to avoid moving obstacles before rejoining the nominal plan (Fig.~\ref{fig:3c}) and reaching the goal (Fig.~\ref{fig:3d}).